Social Icons

 Same but different

 The mystery unsolved hitherto, was like restoring carbon produced from the charcoal of misconception that would further blacken and besmirch my teaching.
 It was like a thorn in my thought that kept prickling.
+The mystery is nothing typical that can draw an ounce of human attention.
+But to me, it sounded something a clear misunderstanding.

 Almost on every page of publications, through my lens of understanding, I read the ‘moon’ as “daw’ in our language.
-But it is only today that I realized this same word (which might have its own nature of explanation) proclaiming a different meaning to me.
+But it is only today that I realised this same word (which might have its own nature of explanation) proclaiming a different meaning to me.

 In a Tibetan calendar, they also use the moon for ‘daw’ and that’s why they have ‘gza daw’ (གཟའ་ཟླ་བ་) on Monday.
 Monday is actually believed to have derived from an Old English term known as Monenday, meaning ‘Moon Day’.
 Tibetan calendar portrays Sunday as gza nyim’ (གཟའ་ཉི་མ་) because it has an astrological meaning with the object like the sun.
 The nature of the calendar is lunisolar which signifies both the phase of the moon and the time of the solar year.